chanon-mike/u-and-i-chatapp/README.md

 ### Bugs and problems founded

 - [ ] Photo taken with webcam in onboarding page aspect ratio is 4:3, but user icon is in 1:1.
 Need to crop image.
+- [ ] Routing page for onboarding, login and main page are currently bug.
+Will fix it after finish most of chat

 ## Built with